Batou1406/Rino-/README.md

 This is an open project, you're alowed to do almost everything with it, expect making money out of what we develloped.

 We'll be glad if you print it at home and use it !
-Spread the project the like the flue !
+Spread the project like the flu !